IBM/unitxt/docs/docs/introduction.rst

 Introduction
 ===================

-Unitxt is an innovative library for customizable textual data preparation and evaluation tailored to generative language models.
+Unitxt is an innovative library for textual data preparation and evaluation of generative language models.

 In the dynamic landscape of generative NLP, traditional text processing pipelines limit research flexibility and reproducibility, as they are tailored to specific dataset, task, and model combinations.
 The escalating complexity, involving system prompts, model-specific formats, instructions, and more, calls for a shift to a structured, modular, and customizable solution.